 "And though he lives in a permanent state of immaturity like some malevolent Baby Huey come alive, Trump is anything but that with vast levers of powers at his disposal to do some really scary things at this moment, including keeping the enragement we saw yesterday going," Swisher says.
 "It’s long past time to make an example of him as a persistent violator of platform rules who cynically games their laudable impulse toward allowing as much speech as possible."

-Rep. Alexandria Ocasio-Cortez and others are calling for the invocation of the 25th Amendment today, to remove the president from office two weeks early.
+House Speaker Nancy Pelosi, most Democrats and some Republicans in Congress are calling for the invocation of the 25th Amendment today, to remove the president from office two weeks early.
 In lieu of that, she says, Congress should move to impeach and remove him immediately.

 But if Congress can't pull it together to make that move, can we just take the nuclear codes (and his Twitter account) away from him and send him to play golf for 13 days?